arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 But what are the cornerstones of Arduino?
 What is a "board", how do I write code to it, and what are the tools needed to create my own project?
 The goal with this guide is to provide you with an overview to the Arduino project.

-***In this guide, you will discover a lot of topics related to the Arduino Ecosystem, and links that lead to more in-depth articles.***
+***In this guide, you will have an overview of the entire Arduino Ecosystem, and a set of links leading to our articles to dive deepr into each of the indivisual topics that interest you.***

 ## Overview